 Rachel Y. DeGuzman is the award-winning founder and executive director of 21st Century Arts Inc., which she established in July 2020 as a 501 (c) (3) organization after 7 years as a sole proprietorship.
 21st Century Arts Inc. is based in the community rooted The Black House which will launch its public programming in November 2020.

-DeGuzman is also the award-winning CEO of 21st Century Arts.
-The focus of her work is decentering whiteness in arts/culture by centering the art, narratives and voices of people of color - especially women & marginalized LGBTQ+ communities.
+The focus of DeGuzman's work is decentering whiteness in arts/culture by centering the art, narratives and voices of people of color - especially women & marginalized LGBTQ+ communities.
 In fulfillment of that vision, she established “At the Crossroads: Activating the Intersection of Art and Justice,” an initiative presented by 21st Century Arts, in 2017.
 Her current work culminated from a traditional career in professional arts with the intent to produce work more rooted in both art & community - that values experimentation, innovation, creativity in all its forms, social justice, & equity.

-As an extension of her community engaged Artivism, Rachel is the founder, producer and host of UP CLOSE AND CULTURAL, a weekly radio show on WAYO 104.3 FM in Rochester She is a fund and organizational development advisor to The Avenue Blackbox Theatre and as a member of the Rochester Museum Science Center’s 2020 “Inspiring Women” content committee.
-A 2019/20 VSW Community Curator, DeGuzman is an in-demand speaker, panelist, and collaborator. and Market Apartments at Corpus Christi.
+Rachel is the founder, producer and host of Activating Art and Justice Radio.
+She is a trustee at the Monroe County Library System and a community curator Rochester Museum Science Center’s 2020 “Changemaker's" exhibition.
+A 2019/20 VSW Community Curator, DeGuzman is an in-demand speaker, panelist, and collaborator.
 She is an active member of the anti-racism in the arts organization – Artists Co-creating Real Equity/People’s Institute for Survival and Beyond (ACRE/PISAB).